w3f/research/docs/polkadot/Parachain Allocation.md

 One of the objectives of our roll-out plan is to maintain demand-supply balance for parachain slots such that there are appropriate economic incentives to be a validator on the network.
 Moreover, we want to allow for the proliferation of experimentation and novel use-cases as the network scales.

 ## References
-[1] Vickrey, William.
-(1961).
-Counterspeculation, Auctions, and Competitive Sealed Tenders.
-The Journal of Finance.

-[2]

-[3] Milgrom, Paul.
-(2019).
-The economics of competitive bidding: a selective survey.